Enrolled Agent Review Course Comparison Table of Contents

 Thankfully, you can get more than enough practice questions in EA test banks, which you’ll find in enrolled agent exam courses.
 A test bank is basically a collection of MCQs like those on the exam.
 In short, using a test bank allows you to become more familiar with the exam content and testing environment.
 It also helps you avoid memorizing the questions, which is an ineffective strategy.
 (In contrast, if you only use EA review books with limited questions, you won’t have enough, and you’ll start to memorize them in the end.)

-While EA test bank size varies, Gleim and Fast Forward have the best test banks on the market.
+While EA test bank size varies, Gleim has the best test bank on the market.

 Gleim EA Review: Best review questions for the EA exam